designmynight/designmynight-developers/hugo/content/booking-widget-faqs/index.md

 # Booking Widget FAQs

-## Is it possible to add Placeholder Text in the fields?
+**1. Is it possible to add Placeholder Text in the fields?**

 You wouldn't be able to add placeholder text through our JS API.
 However, you could change it using a library like jquery or vanilla JS to add a placeholder to the element.

 Alternatively, you could set the background image of an input with CSS - guide here to help you [style the booking widget](http://developers.designmynight.com/booking-widget/#styling-the-form).

-## My booking widget looks weird and some of the fields are not showing correctly!
+**2. My booking widget looks weird and some of the fields are not showing correctly!**

 If your booking widget is not appearing as expected, we recommend that you test your widget codes on [Plunker](https://plnkr.co/edit/?p=catalogue) (this is a website to test codes).
 To test your widget code:

 1. Copy your widget code (this can be found in your [Collins admin settings](https://collins.uservoice.com/knowledgebase/articles/893919-widget-codes))